 I'm An IU Nurse

-There are more than 30,000 IU School of Nursing alumni across the globe—almost 19,500 of them are from the IUPUI and IU Bloomington campuses.
+There are more than 30,000 IU School of Nursing alumni across the globe—approximately 21,000 of them are from the IUPUI and IU Bloomington campuses.
 All that the IU School of Nursing represents is embodied in our alumni and the work that they do each and every day.

 “Since grade school, I have been drawn to a challenge and was always picked to lead and tackle projects,” said Rademacher.
 “Throughout my career, I have helped people grow and become successful in their own career paths by empowering them.”